Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 In 2014, a man in Ontario was arrested for operating a dental practice in his basement.14 Among many wrongdoings, he had illegally installed an x-ray machine, which potentially exposed his patients to excess radiation.
 This man claimed to be a foreign-trained dentist who failed his Canadian dental exams due to a language barrier.

-In 2013, a man was arrested in British Columbia for illegally practicing dentistry out of a bedroom in his house.10 The man did claim to have some dental training but was not licensed, and conditions in his house were unsanitary.
+In 2013, a man was arrested in British Columbia for illegally practicing dentistry out of a bedroom in his house.10 The man claimed to have some dental training but was not licensed, and the conditions in his house were unsanitary.
 Officials estimated that he treated up to 450 patients.
-Authorities urged patients that were treated by this individual to be tested for bloodborne illnesses such as hepatitis and HIV.13
+Authorities urged patients who were treated by this individual to be tested for bloodborne illnesses such as hepatitis and HIV.13

 Though details of procedures offered and completed were not listed in both reported cases, the items seized included scalpel blades, high-speed dental handpieces, dental implants, needles, local anesthetic, and x-ray equipment.
 Further, it was noted that the areas being utilized for treatment in both the above-mentioned cases were “filthy,” and there was no clear sign that infection control measures were taken.13,14